Principles of Alchemy

 It wouldn't be science without experiments!

 Each Ancient Element concludes with a hands-on section called "Do This!"
 Common household materials are used to illustrate some of the concepts learned.
 "Do This!" is not intended to be a substitute for "real" laboratory work.
 Merlin cannot sincerely offer a true laboratory class without expecting a significant investment of your time and money.
 Instead, each "Do This!" is intended to be a "chemistry lab lite".
-You need not buy a chemistry kit, nor search for exotic (often dangerous) chemicals, in order to enjoy "Do This!".
+You need not buy a chemistry kit, nor search for exotic (often dangerous) chemicals, to enjoy "Do This!".

 However, some experiments do require the student to use a match, candle or stove and there is also the need to use some chemicals that are potentially dangerous if misused (hydrogen peroxide, bleach, etc.).

 Parents and teachers should judge for themselves whether their children are mature enough to handle this and provide any supervision if necessary.
-Otherwise the student should be told not to "Do This!".
+Otherwise the student should be told NOT to "Do This!".

 The very first "Do This!" (in Principles of Alchemy: AIR) is mostly a discussion of safety, like the first lab class in any school.